netsuitephp/netsuite-php/README.md

 $service = new NetSuiteService($config);
 ```

 You can alternatively place your config in environment variables.
+This is
-This is helpful in hosted environments where deployment of config files is either not desired or practical.
+helpful in hosted environments where deployment of config files is either
-You can find the required key/value pairs in the included .env.example file.
+not desired or practical.
+You can find the valid keys in the included
+.env.example file with sample values.

+Previously, instantiating the NetSuiteClient with ENV data entailed using the
+static method `createFromEnv`.
+This method is now marked as `deprecated` and
+if you are using it, please change your code to use the standard constructor
+which will extract your configuration out of the $_ENV superglobal for you.

 ```php
 require 'vendor/autoload.php';